turbot/steampipe-plugin-aws/docs/tables/aws_cloudcontrol_resource.md

 In order to read a resource, the `type_name` and `identifier` columns must be specified.
 The identifier for each resource type is different, for more information on identifiers please see [Identifying resources](https://docs.aws.amazon.com/cloudcontrolapi/latest/userguide/resource-identifier.html).

+_We recommend you use native Steampipe tables when available, but this table is helpful to query uncommon resources not yet supported._

+## Known limitations

+* `AWS::S3::Bucket` will only include detailed information if an identifier is provided.
+There is no way to determine the region of a bucket from the list result, so full information cannot be automatically hydrated.
+* Global resources like `AWS::IAM::Role` will return duplicate results per region.
+Specify `region = 'us-east-1'` (or similar) in the where clause to avoid.

 ## Examples

 ### List Lambda functions